helps people win back their lives

 DUI Roadside Investigations

-In addition to the "per se" or UBAL charge, a Michigan DUI arrest can also be based on the alternative theory of OUIL (Operating Under the Influence of Liquor).
+As part of their attempt to gain a conviction in your Michigan DUI case a prosecutor will have two theories available too present to the jury at trial.
+These first theory is the "per se" theory of DUI.
+In Michigan this is also called the UBAL (Unlawful Bodily Alcohol Level) theory.
+The UBAL DUI theory is based exclusively on the chemical test.
+A Michigan DUI arrest can also be based on the alternative theory of OUIL (Operating Under the Influence of Liquor).
 This theory is typically based primarily on the roadside investigation.
-This means that the "reliability" of the observations made by the police officer are of paramount importance in determining the issue of guilt or innocence.Law Enforcement Training
+This means that the "reliability" of the observations made by the police officer are of paramount importance in determining the issue of guilt or innocence.
+If yours is a DUI drugs case, then similar theories are available to the prosecutor.Conduct of the Roadside Investigation – DUI Law Enforcement Training

 For more information on this topic, see Mr. Barone's article " Do Field Sobriety Tests Reliably Predict Intoxication ?"